-The names of the Managed Servers are in the startManagedWebLogic readme.txt file.
-To view the server names on a UNIX operating system, issue this command:
+The names of the Managed Servers are in the startManagedWebLogic readme. txt file.
+To view the server names on a UNIX operating system, run this script:

 To view the server names on a Windows operating system, double-click this file: